-Due to the industrial history of the City of Botany Bay, the management of contaminated land remains an important issue for Council and strict controls are required to maintain and protect the health of residents and the environment.
+Due to the industrial history of Bayside, the management of contaminated land remains an important issue for Council and strict controls are required to maintain and protect the health of residents and the environment.

-Part 3K - Contamination creates the framework to ensure that while carrying out its planning functions, Council considers the possibility that a previous or adjacent landuse may contribute to contamination of the site, and that there may be a potential risk to human health and the environment.
+Part 3K - Contamination creates the framework to ensure that while carrying out its planning functions, Council considers the possibility that a previous or adjacent land use may contribute to contamination of the site, and that there may be a potential risk to human health and the environment.
 It also complies with the requirements of Managing Land Contamination: Planning Guidelines and State Environmental Planning Policy No.55 - Remediation of Land